StanleyTC/Mini-projects/README.md

-# Collection of Mini-Projects in Python and JavaScript
+# Collection of Mini-Projects in Python
+## going from very basics to web development with python, APIs REST, creating game and keep going)

 This repository contains a variety of mini-projects implemented in Python, ranging from basic concepts to more complex implementations.